bcgov/gis-pantry/environments/qgis_in_codium_setup/README.md

-# Connecting VS Codium To The QGIS Python Environment In VDI
+# Connecting VS Codium to the QGIS Python Environment in any VDI

 This guide shows how to set up your Codium environment to write QGIS scripts in Codium instead of using the QGIS Python console.